Bioinfomage/Bioinfomage.github.io/_posts/2024-05-04-Bioinformatics-Insights.md

 2. Look for detailed explanations of each step, parameter settings, and any assumptions made during the analysis.
 Well-documented code makes it easier to understand and reproduce the analysis.
 3. Look for validation studies or follow-up analyses that have independently verified the findings reported in the paper.
 Reproducibility is strengthened when multiple studies corroborate the same results.

-  By considering these points, you can better assess the suitability of a research paper for computational reproducibility and make informed decisions when selecting papers for your analysis.
+  By considering these points, you can better the suitability of a research paper for computational reproducibility and make solid decisions when selecting papers for your analysis.